timlinux/zfs-backup/README.md

 A beautiful TUI (Terminal User Interface) for managing ZFS backups, built with [Bubble Tea](https://github.com/charmbracelet/bubbletea) and [Lipgloss](https://github.com/charmbracelet/lipgloss).

+Please note that this backup tool is pretty specific to my systems which have a pool called NIXROOT and the external drive is prepared with a pool called NIXBACKUPS.

 ![ZFS Backup Screenshot](https://via.placeholder.com/800x400.png?text=ZFS+Backup+TUI)

 ## Features